Foreign tax relief

 Australia has also entered into bilateral agreements with a number of countries in relation to the exchange of information in relation to taxes.

-Australia has also signed the Organisation for Economic Co-operation and Development (OECD) Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) on 7 June 2017.
-Legislation to give effect to the MLI has been enacted and ratified so that it applies to ‘covered countries’ (including France, Japan, New Zealand, and the United Kingdom) from as early as 1 January 2019.
+Australia has enacted the Organisation for Economic Co-operation and Development (OECD) Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) which was signed by Australia on 7 June 2017.
+The MLI has been ratified which means that it applies to ‘covered countries’ (including France, Japan, New Zealand, and the United Kingdom) from as early as 1 January 2019.